 4. Buy your own gun.
 How a gun fits your hand is as personal as how a bra fits your body.
 Would you send someone else to buy one for you?
 Only you will know if the gun feels right in your hand, if you can reach the components, and if it aligns with your goals for shooting (home defense vs. concealed carry, etc.).
 The best advice is: try before you buy.
 Many ranges have rental programs where you can try out different guns, so take advantage of that time before you invest your consumer dollars in something you hate.

 When disaster strikes, it can motivate you to buy your first gun.
-The good news is that gun prices are lower than they have been in a decade, so you can find the right model for your hand and needs.
-Ammunition is widely available, too, and there are more accessories and gear options for women than ever before.
+The good news is that many gun ranges have rental programs so you can find the right model for your hand and needs.
+Ammunition availability varies from time to time, but when it is hard to find, you can always seize the opportunity for dry-fire practice.
+And there are more accessories and gear options for women than ever before.
 A Girl & A Gun has caring and certified instructors throughout the country, and if there is not a chapter near you, we probably have a colleague that we can recommend to help you in your journey.

 If you’re ever in a situation where you wished you had a firearm, it’s too late.
 Empower yourself now so that you can weather any storm.